Utilizing Community Engagement and Service Resources

 Resources for Volunteers Supporting Adults and Youth with Disabilities

-Brandeis University’s Department of Community Service is committed to providing knowledge for its students and our local community to improve their methods of engagement and advocacy of individuals with developmental disabilities.
-Sponsored by a grant from the MB & Edna Zale Foundation, DCS has compiled a digital resource library on a variety of services, training and information on inclusion policies with data from nonprofits, universities, and governmental institutions.
+Brandeis University’s Department of Student Engagement is committed to providing knowledge for its students and our local community to improve their methods of engagement and advocacy of individuals with developmental disabilities.
+Sponsored by a grant from the MB & Edna Zale Foundation, DSE has compiled a digital resource library on a variety of services, training and information on inclusion policies with data from nonprofits, universities, and governmental institutions.

-DCS also has compiled a list of Inclusion Resources, an in-house educational library available to students interested in research and/or volunteering with individuals with developmental disabilities.
-If you have further questions or would like more information about any of the materials in the resource library, please contact DCS Director Lucas Malo.
+DSE also has compiled a list of Inclusion Resources, an in-house educational library available to students interested in research and/or volunteering with individuals with developmental disabilities.
+If you have further questions or would like more information about any of the materials in the resource library, please contact DSE Director Matthew Galewski.

 Alternative Break Handbook